Waylyn McCulloh, District Director

 Need to find an Offender Number?
 Offender Search

 About the Seventh District

 Information related to the Seventh District Department of Corrections and relevant information for friends, families and clients

 Credit cards accepted: MasterCard, Discover, American Express or Visa.

-A per transaction service fee of 2.65% or a $3.00 minimum will be charged by the payment processing company for this service.
+A per transaction service fee of 2.5% and $1.50 will be charged by the payment processing company for this service.

 Client Programs in Seventh District

 Information about treatment programs available to Seventh District clients